kosl/ihipp-examples/docs/week4.md

 ## 1.4 E: One sided communication in a ring

 You are already familiar with communication in a ring.
-In this exercise the goals is to substitute nonblocking communication with one sided communication.
+In this exercise the goal is to substitute nonblocking communication with one sided communication.

 We want to substitute calls to send and receive routines by using MPI_Put or MPI_Get.
 So we have 2 options: